mprestin77/oci-container-instances/README.md

   SHAPE: <container instance shape, currently supported shapes are CI.Standard.E4.Flex and CI.Standard.E3.Flex>
   CONFIG_SHAPE_MEMORY: <amount of memory (GB)>
   CONFIG_SHAPE_OCPUS: <number of OCPUs>
-  IMAGE_URL: <URL the container image in OCI registry>
+  IMAGE_URL: <URL of the container image in OCI registry>
   OUTPUT_BUCKET: <name of the output object storage bucket where the transcoded files will be uploaded>
   STREAMING_PROTOCOL: <HLS or DASH>
   SUBNET_ID: <subnet OCID>